-Costs Associated with Assisted Living in San Francisco
+What Assisted Living Cost in San Francisco?

 According to the Genworth Cost of Care survey, the average monthly cost for assisted living in San Francisco is $4,300.
 The national average is a little lower at only $3,750.
 This expense may seem high for some, but for eligible low-income seniors, Medicaid may be available to help with the cost through the Assisted Living Waiver program.

 It's also important to remember that these costs include housing, meals and other amenities.
 While comparing exact costs can be tricky, it’s worth adding up the cost of renting or the mortgage and including in-home care costs, taxes, food, and utilities to arrive at a rough figure for comparison.

 There’s a lot more to assisted living, as well.
 Because social activities in and out of the community are often included, your aging parent or loved one can easily get to them, and then transportation is often provided.
 This encourages social mixing and an enhanced quality of life that may not be available through in-home care.
 However, there are more factors to consider, so read through and learn more about the costs of assisted living.